charleskorn/golang-bundle/README.md

     ref: XXX # Replace with latest version from https://github.com/batect/golang-bundle/releases
 ```

+The [Golang sample project](https://github.com/batect/batect-sample-golang) also demonstrates how to use this bundle.

 ## Development

 Run `./batect --list-tasks` to see a list of available tasks for this project.